Supercharged One-step Text-to-Image Diffusion Models with Negative Prompts: Preliminaries

 Conversely, the reverse process aims to gradually reconstruct the original data by denoising the input over $T$ steps, starting from an initial random Gaussian noise $\mathbf{x}_T \sim \mathcal N(\mathbf{0}, \mathbf{I})$.
 The model is trained by minimizing the difference between the noise estimated by the model, $\boldsymbol{\epsilon}_\phi$, parameterized by $\phi$, and the actual noise in \cref{eq:forward}:

-\myheading{Text-to-Image Diffusion Models} guide the sampling process using an additional text prompt $\mathbf{y}$ to produce outputs that are both photorealistic and aligned with the provided textual descriptions.
+\textbf{Text-to-Image Diffusion Models} guide the sampling process using an additional text prompt $\mathbf{y}$ to produce outputs that are both photorealistic and aligned with the provided textual descriptions.
 The training objective, slightly modified from the unconditional loss in \cref{eq:unconditional_loss}, is defined as:

-\myheading{Classifier-free Guidance (CFG)} \cite{ho2022classifier} is an inference technique designed to enhance the quality of generated images by blending the predictions from both a conditional and an unconditional model.
-At each sampling step, CFG adjusts the denoiser’s output using a control parameter $\kappa > 1$, allowing for controlled guidance that aligns more closely with the desired conditions:
+\textbf{Classifier-free Guidance (CFG)} \cite{ho2022classifier} is an inference technique designed to enhance the quality of generated images by blending the predictions from both a conditional and an unconditional model.
+At each sampling step, CFG adjusts the denoiser’s output using a control parameter $\kappa > 1$, allowing controlled guidance that aligns more closely with the desired conditions:

-\myheading{Negative Prompts} provide enhanced control by suppressing unwanted features in the generated content.
+\textbf{Negative Prompting} \cite{blog2023woolf, ban2024understanding} provides enhanced control by suppressing unwanted features in the generated content.
 Instead of producing an unconditional output, the model generates an output conditioned on the negative prompt $\mathbf{y}^{-}$, as follows:

-\myheading{Variational Score Distillation (VSD)} is a powerful framework that utilizes pretrained diffusion-based text-to-image models to enhance text-based generation across both 3D and 2D domains.
-Originally proposed for text-to-3D tasks~\cite{wang2023prolificdreamer}, VSD leverages diffusion-based score matching to align Neural Radiance Fields (NeRFs) with text prompt, enabling the generation of intricate 3D objects \cite{wang2023prolificdreamer}.
-This approach extends effectively to 2D image synthesis as well, where VSD enables rapid, high-quality text-to-image generation in a single step with models such as SwiftBrush and DMD \cite{nguyen2024swiftbrush, dao2024swiftbrushv2, yin2024onestep, yin2024improved}, sidestepping the computational burden of multi-step diffusion methods.